 We have historically granted stock options under our 2014 Equity Incentive Plan, as amended, to our directors and employees (including our named executive officers).
-Our stock options generally may be exercised in full at any time, subject to a right of repurchase upon a termination of the applicable executive's employment prior to the final vesting date of the underlying stock option.
+Our board of directors has approved stock option grants which were made to each of our named executive officers as of the pricing of this offering as set forth in the table below.